 The financial statements are presented in accordance with generally accepted accounting principles in the United States of America ("U.S. GAAP") for interim financial information and the rules and regulations of the Securities and Exchange Commission (the "SEC") for quarterly reports on Form 10-Q and should be read in conjunction with the Company's audited financial statements and notes thereto for the year ended December 31, 2012, included in the 2012 Annual Report on Form 10-K/A. All terms used but not defined elsewhere herein have the meaning ascribed to them in the Company's 2012 Annual Report on Form 10-K/A filed on May 14, 2013.
 In the opinion of management, all adjustments (consisting of normal and recurring adjustments) considered necessary for a fair statement of the results of the interim periods presented have been included.
 The 2012 year-end balance sheet data was derived from the audited financial statements but does not include all disclosures required by U.S. GAAP.
-The results of operations for the three and six months ended June 30, 2013 are not necessarily indicative of the results expected for the full year.
+The results of operations for the three and nine months ended September 30, 2013 are not necessarily indicative of the results expected for the full year.

 The financial statements have been prepared on a basis which assumes that the Company will continue as a going concern and which contemplates the realization of assets and the satisfaction of liabilities and commitments in the normal course of business.

-As of July 31, 2013, the Company has delivered an aggregate of approximately 590,000 courses of ArestvyrTM (tecovirimat), also known as ST-246®, to the U.S. Strategic National Stockpile (the "Strategic Stockpile").
-As a result, SIGA has met a key requirement of its procurement contract with the Biomedical Advanced Research and Development Authority ("BARDA") (refer to Note 2) and expects to receive payment of approximately \$79 million in the third quarter of 2013 for the courses of product delivered to date.
-Management believes that the funds expected to be generated from its procurement contract, together with existing capital resources and continuing government grants and contracts, will be sufficient to support its operations beyond the next twelve months.
+As of September 30, 2013, the Company has delivered an aggregate of approximately 725,000 courses of ArestvyrTM (tecovirimat), also known as ST-246®, to the U.S. Strategic National Stockpile (the "Strategic Stockpile").
+As a result, SIGA has met a key requirement of its procurement contract with the Biomedical Advanced Research and Development Authority ("BARDA") (refer to Note 2) and received payment of approximately \$96 million in the third quarter of 2013 for the courses of product delivered as of September 30, 2013.
+Management believes that the funds already received in addition to those funds expected to be generated from its procurement contract, together with existing capital resources and continuing government grants and contracts, will be sufficient to support its operations beyond the next twelve months.